jenkinsci/gitlab-branch-source-plugin/README.md

 * `Discover group/subgroup projects` - Discovers group/subgroup projects inside the owner.
 For example, discovers subgroups' projects.
 Only applicable to `GitLab Group` Job type.

+* `Log build status as comment on GitLab` - Enable logging build status as comment on GitLab.
+A comment is logged on the commit or merge request once the build is completed.

 * `Filter by name (with regex)` - To filter the type of items you want to discover in your project based on the regular expression specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `(master|develop|MR-.*)`.

 * `Filter by name (with wildcards)` - To filter the type of items you want to discover in your project based on the wildcards specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `development master MR-*`.